 As NHS funding tightens and healthcare services in the UK become even more stretched, what were once roles preserved for doctors - prescribing drugs, ordering x-rays, referring patients and diagnosing etc - are now also done by many senior nurses.
-If you visit any walk-in clinic or minor injury unit, the chances are that you'll be seen by a nurse and some GPs are also using nurse practitioners to ease their workload by carrying out consultations.
+According to an article by the BBC, if you visit any walk-in clinic or minor injury unit, the chances are that you'll be seen by a nurse and some GPs are also using nurse practitioners to ease their workload by carrying out consultations.
 There are nearly 330,000 nurses working in the NHS in England whereas by comparison there are only more than 32,000 GPs and 40,000 consultants.

 Research by the British Heart Foundation on heart failure specialist nurses has shown that they can reduce hospital admissions and consultant appointments, giving a saving of over £1,800 per patient.
 The charity Parkinson's UK also found that a specialist nurse saves over £200,000 a year in avoidable bed days, consultant appointments and unplanned admissions.
 With healthcare changing as medicine advances, and a growing amount of time devoted to helping people manage their conditions, there is arguably a growing role for the expert nurse as a way of making resources stretch further.